Javascript is required

 Home

-International Journal of Energy Production and Management (IJEPM) is a peer-reviewed open-access journal dedicated to advancing research on the generation, conversion, distribution, utilization, and sustainable management of energy systems.
+International Journal of Energy Production and Management (IJEPM) is a peer-reviewed open-access journal dedicated to advancing research on the generation, conversion, distribution, utilisation, and sustainable management of energy systems.
 The journal provides a platform for high-quality studies addressing energy efficiency, environmental protection, and economic viability in the global energy transition.
 IJEPM encourages contributions that integrate engineering innovations, environmental assessment, and policy frameworks to support the development of low-carbon and resilient energy infrastructures.
-Research topics include renewable and conventional energy technologies, smart grids, energy storage and distribution networks, carbon mitigation strategies, and emerging digital solutions for energy system optimization.
+Research topics include renewable and conventional energy technologies, smart grids, energy storage and distribution networks, carbon mitigation strategies, and emerging digital solutions for energy system optimisation.
 Committed to rigorous peer-review standards, research integrity, and timely open-access dissemination, IJEPM is published quarterly by Acadlore, with issues released in March, June, September, and December.

 • Professional Editorial Standards - Every submission undergoes a rigorous and well-structured peer-review and editorial process, ensuring integrity, fairness, and adherence to the highest publication standards.